allosteric versus orthosteric binding

 X-ray crystallization studies of the allosteric binding complexes were set up using TTP Labtech’s mosquito crystal automated liquid handler to increase speed, throughput and reproducibility.

-“Thanks to the mosquito crystal’s low pipetting volumes, a larger set of conditions could be screened per complex (on average ~1000 conditions) leading to high-throughput identification of crystallisation conditions within 1-2 weeks,” commented Dr. Ulens.
+“Thanks to the mosquito crystal’s low pipetting volumes, a larger set of conditions could be screened per complex (on average ~1000 conditions) leading to high-throughput identification of crystallization conditions within 1-2 weeks,” commented Dr. Ulens.

 Structure determination of the crystals obtained from these screens (Fig 1) resulted in the identification of three allosteric sites of α7-AChBP that were involved in receptor modulation.
 In combination with electrophysiological recordings on the human α7 nAChR, it was demonstrated that fragment binding at these sites modulated receptor function.